Mutton Karahi

 Karahi is also great recipe to serve if you are hosting a dinner party.
 Pair it with Chicken Malai boti or Tandoori Chicken roast or Tandoori Chicken Drumsticks

-Other Chicken Curries to Try
+Other Meat Curries to Try

 Achar Gosht